 Written by Khalid, age 13

 I remember in kindergarten I would try to say something and people could not understand me.
 I thought I was speaking right, thinking that other kids were the ones confused.
-In 2nd grade I had the best teacher yet.
+In 2nd grade, I had the best teacher yet.
 She showed me how to express my thoughts in different ways besides talking and writing.
 It’s hard to explain how much she helped me.
 That year I had lots of fun in that class.
 We learned and we had so much fun.
 That is very rare!
-In third grade I became aware of how I talked.
-In speech therapy, my therapist had me listened to recording of my voice, and that’s when I realized how different I talked compared to other kids.
+In third grade, I became aware of how I talked.
+In speech therapy, my therapist had me listened to a recording of my voice, and that’s when I realized how different I talked compared to other kids.
 I had a great therapist named Peter, which was really important to me.
 He was the one that discovered I had apraxia at age 8.
 We liked each other and worked hard together.
 In 3rd, 4th and 5th grade the teasing bugged.
 But I felt good about myself playing tetherball.
 I always won my turn!
-I looked to other things I was really good at.
-Because of this it helped me, my self worth.
-In 5th grade I had a cool teacher that helped me out in things I did.
-He was great with all students and me.
+I looked at other things I was really good at.
+Because of this, it helped me, my self-worth.
+In 5th grade, I had a cool teacher that helped me out in things I did.
+He was great with all the students and me.

 Now that I’m going into 8th grade, I have hope that I will have another successful year.
 I want to make the honor roll like I did before.
 This year I will have to attend therapy for writing.
 I can’t write well because it’s hard to put down on paper everything I want to say and my hand’s gets tired going over mistakes.
 I’m trying to stay on top of it because this will help my written expression.
 Occupational therapy will also help with basketball and improve my game average.